HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series: Experimental results

-\textbf{Benchmarks. } The M4 competition provides a rich collection of benchmarks emcompassing statistical models and neural network approaches.
-The same candidates are used in this part as baselines.
+The proposed model is evaluated along with a rich collection of benchmarks provided by the M4 competition, encompassing statistical models and neural network approaches.
 In addition, the hybrid model named \textit{Uber} of S.Smyl is added.
-For a complete description and references of the benchmark models, see \cite{makridakis2020m4}.
+For a complete description and references of the benchmark models and the hybrid model \textit{Uber}, see \citet{makridakis2020} and \citet{smyl2020}.
 As a HERMES candidate, a version using TBATS is proposed and called \textit{hermes-tbats}.
-Following the M4 competition methodology, models are evaluated according to the MASE, the SMAPE and the OWA measures.
-A complete definition of these metrics is proposed in \cite{makridakis2020m4}, see also Appendix~\ref{sec:m4overview} for additional information about the M4 weekly dataset.
+We propose a focus on the top 3 models reaching the highest accuracy on the M4 weekly dataset.
+These three methods are based on an ensembling and combine various approaches.
+The first model is presented in \citet{darin2020} and called \textit{Darin \& Stellwagen}.
+The second model is introduced in \citet{petropoulos2020} and called \textit{Petropoulos \& Svetunkov}.
+Finally, a description of the third model called \textit{Pawlikowski, et al.} can be found in \citet{pawlikowski2020}.
+An ensembling combining 4 HERMES variations is proposed.
+It is based on the FFORMA algorithm introduced in \citet{montero2020} and called \textit{fforma-hermes}.
+A complete description of the training process of the proposed ensembling is given in \ref{sec:fforma-hermes}.
+Following the M4 competition methodology, all the candidates are evaluated according to the MASE, the SMAPE and the OWA measures.
+A complete definition of these metrics is proposed in \citet{makridakis2020} and summarized in \ref{sec:m4overview}.
+See also \ref{sec:m4overview} for additional information about the M4 weekly dataset.